 Autumn is finally here (at least it’s only just arrived here outside of D.C.) and with it the celebration of many Fall Festivals.
+Here’s how to do a fall festival during church.

 It seems like every town, church and county is throwing one, each trying to outdo the other.